 For information about COVID-19 policies for Explore Engineering Innovation (In-Person), please see FAQs – COVID-19.

-Please click the button below to start your application for Biomedical Engineering Innovation (BMEI) Summer 2022
+Please click the button below to start your application for Biomedical Engineering Innovation (BMEI) Fall 2022

 Engineering Innovation programs are for current high school students.
 Please visit the Eligibility Requirements

 To learn more about the courses that we offer, please click the links below:

 1. Complete the online application

 Follow the link at the bottom of this page to complete the online application, which includes:

 - Application Fee: A non-refundable application fee of $85 must be paid online with the application submission.
 This fee can be paid with either a credit card or checking account information.